hermannm/condqueue/README.md

 # condqueue

-A small Go package providing a concurrent queue, on which consumers can wait for an item satisfying a given condition, and producers can add items to wake consumers.
+A small Go package providing a concurrent queue, on which consumers can wait for an item satisfying a given condition.

 Run `go get hermannm.dev/condqueue` to add it to your project!

 ## Usage

 In the example below, we have a simple message, which can either be of type success or error.
 A producer goroutine adds messages to the queue, while two consumer goroutines wait for a message type each.

 ```go
 import (